-Two first-half goals sealed the points for the home side, who never looked like losing after playing the Croatian outfit off the park
+Two first half goals sealed the points for the home side, which never looked like losing after playing the Croatian outfit off the park

 The Ukrainians were taken apart 4-1 by Paris Saint Germain on the opening matchday, but there were no signs of such a scoreline repeating itself as they dominated from start to finish.